 Living here in Queensland we know that the Summer sky can turn from a bright, cloudless blue to a dark grey rumbling mass in under an hour.
-While the storm itself might not seem too bad, it’s the damage that goes undetected that can cause the most trouble for any home owner.
+While the storm itself might not seem too bad, it’s the damage that goes undetected that can cause the most trouble for any homeowner.
+Spring into planning for Summer.

 Cracked roof tiles, blocked gutters and broken skylights often go unnoticed until a storm hits, and even then, the first sign of any damage is often brown water marks and mould on the ceiling that you suddenly notice when you’re lying in bed at 11pm.
 Spring is the perfect time to get your property Summer and Storm ready, and our top five tips should get you started off on the right foot.

 Backed up gutters can be a major cause of leaks.
 If they are full of leaves and silt, water may flow back into the soffits, and then into the roof and onto the ceiling or down the walls.
 Regular gutter cleaning will not only help prevent leaks, it can also help you get a longer life from your gutters, downpipes and valleys.

 Have a roof inspection done

 As homeowners, we generally don’t get up on the roof of our properties too often.
 This means that we can miss cracked or broken roof tiles or skylights which can, in turn, allow water to seep through onto the ceiling and any beams you may have in your roof space.
 Replacing or repairing tiles is often a quick and inexpensive job and can help prevent mould spores building up in your house.

 Trim tree branches